 The dictionary defines malnutrition as: …a dietary condition resulting from the absence of some foods or essential elements necessary for health; insufficient nutrition.

-Unfortunately many children today suffer from malnourishment, they may not be underweight, but they do not eat the essential building blocks to provide nourishment to their minds and bodies.
-In fact much of the food targeted at children (and indeed teenagers) is almost devoid of any nutrients and high in sugar, refined salt, bad fats along with synthetic additives which can trigger extremes of behaviour.
+Unfortunately many children today suffer from insufficient nutrition/malnutrition, they may not be underweight, but they do not eat the essential building blocks to provide nourishment to their minds and bodies.
+In fact much of the food targeted at children (and indeed teenagers) is almost devoid of any nutritional value and high in sugar, refined salt, bad fats along with synthetic additives which can trigger extremes of behaviour.

 Disorders like Autism have increased dramatically in the last 20 years or so.
 Around 1980 the incidence of Autism was, on average, one in 10,000.
 Today it is around one in 50.
 This staggering increase cannot be accounted for solely by better diagnosis or even genetics.